jordanstephens/rdio_history/README.md

 ## Origins

-_All of the code in this project borrows **HEAVILY** from some scripts at [chanian/rdio-history](https://github.com/chanian/rdio-history) posted over two years ago_.
-The interface exposed by those scripts was too limiting in my opinion.
-In the process of trying to patch a fork of that repo, I decided that the changes I wanted to make were too major.
-I opted to create a new gem, which includes a lot of code from [chanian/rdio-history](https://github.com/chanian/rdio-history), but is heavily refactored and exposes a much more open and flexible interface. **Major thanks and credit to [@chanian](https://github.com/chanian) for paving the way!**
+_All of the code in this project borrows **HEAVILY** from  [chanian/rdio-history](https://github.com/chanian/rdio-history)_.
+The interface exposed by those scripts was too limiting in my opinion—it prevented a lot of the data from the API from being exposed.
+In the process of trying to patch a fork of that repo, I decided that the changes I wanted to make were too major, so I opted to create a new gem.
+This new gem includes a lot of code from [chanian/rdio-history](https://github.com/chanian/rdio-history), but is heavily refactored and exposes much more of the available data from the API response. **Major thanks and credit to [@chanian](https://github.com/chanian) for paving the way!**

 I'll also post the same disclaimer found at [chanian/rdio-history](https://github.com/chanian/rdio-history) below.